 Here are 5 ways to get financially fit for the summer:

-After almost six months in 2015, how is your budget doing?
+After almost six months into the year, how is your budget doing?
 Are you failing miserably, or holding on steady?
 Doing a budget check up can help you see where your problem areas are and also prepare your financial life for what is ahead.
-I feel like people tend to spend more in the summer due to vacations, outings, etc. It's key to implement those increased spending areas into your budget, so that you don't set yourself up for failure and disappointment.
+I feel like people tend to spend more in the summer due to vacations, outings, etc. It’s key to implement those increased spending areas into your budget, so that you don’t set yourself up for failure and disappointment.

 Now is the perfect time to check in on the state of your debt.
 Many of us had inspired resolutions of paying off debt in the new year, but that enthusiasm can quickly wane.
 Do an honest assessment.
 Are you feeling debt fatigued?
 Are you on target to reach your payoff goals?